10% OFF

 High Repair Costs

-When repair bills exceed the car’s value or become too frequent, owners often choose scrapping over continued investment
+When repair bills exceed the car’s value or become too frequent, owners often choose scrapping over continued investment.

 Mechanical Failure